 It differs from pre-eclampsia, or toxemia, in that there is no proteinuria or edema at this point, although patients with PIH may develop pre-eclampsia.
-Patients may well confuse PIH with pre-eclampsia.

-Indicate if during the pregnancy, the participant's blood pressure was persistently $\geq 140/90$ mm Hg OR if the participant experienced a rise in systolic pressure of $\geq 30$ mm Hg and diastolic pressure $\geq 15$ mm Hg from her first trimester blood pressure.
+Indicate if during the pregnancy, the participant's blood pressure was persistently $\geq 140/90$ mm Hg OR if the participant experienced a rise in systolic pressure of ≥ 30 mm Hg and diastolic pressure ≥ 15 mm Hg from her first trimester blood pressure.
 In addition, the participant must not have proteinuria, AND there must be no known hypertension prior to pregnancy.

 - B5.
 Chronic hypertension requiring treatment Record if the participant experienced high blood pressure > 140/90 mm Hg that began prior to pregnancy or in the first twenty weeks of pregnancy which is controlled with anti-hypertensive medication. - B6.
-Ask, "Have you been told you had diabetes (or high sugar) during this pregnancy?
-Did you have diabetes before you got pregnant (not the same as having had gestational diabetes mellitus [GDM] before with another pregnancy)?
-If you have diabetes now with this pregnancy, are you just following a special diet, or are you injecting yourself with insulin, too?"

 Most pregnant women will receive a one-hour glucose challenge test (GCT) between 24-28 weeks gestation; some at high risk of gestational diabetes mellitus (GDM) will also be screened early in pregnancy.

-Record whether the participant reports diabetes.
+Record whether the participant was diagnosed with diabetes.
 If YES, proceed to B6a.
 If NO, skip to B7.